carbon-design-system/carbon/CONTRIBUTING.md

 ## Contributing to Pattern Library

 A pattern library is a living, growing resource that needs to adapt with changes over time.
-We welcome you to contribute so we can make the pattern library better and more useful for everyone who uses it.
+We welcome you to help make this pattern library better than it is today!

 ## Table of Contents